gpustack/gguf-parser-go/cmd/gguf-parser/README.md

         Specify disabling Key-Value offloading, which is used to estimate the usage.
 Key-Value offloading can reduce the usage of VRAM.
   -no-mmap
         Specify disabling Memory-Mapped using, which is used to estimate the usage.
 Memory-Mapped can avoid loading the entire model weights into RAM.
-  -offload-layers int
-        [DEPRECATED, use --gpu-layers instead] Specify how many layers to offload, which is used to estimate the usage, default is full offloaded. (default -1)
-  -offload-layers-step uint
-        [DEPRECATED, use --gpu-layers-step instead] Specify the step of layers to offload, works with --offload-layers.
   -ol-crawl
         Crawl the Ollama model instead of blobs fetching, works with --ol-model, which will be more efficient and faster, but lossy.
   -ol-model string